pmpetit/pglinter/docs/index.md

 ## Integration

-DBLinter is designed to integrate seamlessly into your development workflow:
+pg_linter is designed to integrate seamlessly into your development workflow:

 - **CI/CD Pipelines**: Use SARIF output with GitHub Actions, GitLab CI, or other tools
 - **Database Migrations**: Run checks after schema changes